-Case studies in Western District: Locus of initiation of governmentsupplied water points
+Case studies in Western District: Locus of initiation of government-supplied water points

-Cases: Date / Locus of Initiation
+Cas es: Date Initiation by:

-1. Rahad es Silik (1) Shallow well (2) First Hafir (3) Second Hafir (4) Third Hafir (not yet built) 1951/2 1958 1980 Village Village (Native Administration) Rural Council RWC (Village requested de-silting of existing hafir).
+1. Rahad es Silik (1) Shallow well (2) First Hafir 1951/2 Village Village (Native Administration)

+(3) Second Hafir(4) Third Hafir(not yetbuilt) 1958 1980 Rural Council RWC (Village requested de-silting of existing hafir).

 2. El Huwag

 Borewell 1977 Village

 3. Um Jecko

-(1) First Borewell (2) Second Borewell (3) Third Borewell 1956 1956 1973 Village/Rural Council Installed as result of 1953 Survey.
+(1) First Borewell(2) Second Borewell(3) Third Borewell 1956 1956 1973 Village/Rural Council Installed as result of 1953 Survey.
 Department Range Management - to supply Omdurman cattle route.

-In all cases where the village initiated action, the request passed through the local government system until it reached the point at which a decision could be taken.
-In cases where central government agencies had a strong hand in initiation, two points stand out.
-First, the cases where a government agency takes the initiative have little to do with local consumption of water: they concern water for long distance stock routes or for urban centres.
-Elsewhere agricultural development projects may precipiate investment in water.
-Apart from such cases, investment in water occurs as a response to local demand.
-Secondly, government agencies determine what type of water supply should be installed, as in the Rahad es Silik example where the village council requested hafir de-silting as one of a number of service improvements in the village, but the RWC prefers twinning to de-silting, and apparently considered it would be very difficult to de-silt this hafir as it never dries out.
+In all cases where the village initiated, the request passed through the local government system until it reached the point at which a decision could be taken.
+The cases where central government agencies had a strong hand in initiation demonstrate two points: (a) the cases where a government agency takes the initiative have little to do with local consumption of water: they concern water for long distance stock routes or for urban centres.
+Elsewhere agricultural development projects may bring investment in water.
+Apart from such cases, investment in water occurs as a response to local demand. (b) Government agencies determine what type of water supply should be installed, as in the Rahad es Silik example where the village council requested hafir de-silting as one of a number of service improvements in the village, but the RWC prefers twinning to de-silting, and apparently considered it would be very difficult to de-silt this hafir as it never dries out.
 18 In 1981 the proposal was drawing clear support from the livestock keepers of the area.
 Our impression was that the rest of the village was skeptical because they would lose their existing shallow wells and were not confident in the RWC's capacity consistently to provide them with clean (i.e. treated) hafir water.
 Boreholes and hafirs can be initiated by a government agency; shallow wells on the other hand, where 50% of the finance comes from the village whether the well is dug by RWC or the District council, have to be initiated by the village.
+Figure 6 shows the composition of each body and its scope of decision-making in relation to investment in water.